mikaelahonen/sql-clustering/README.md

 con = sqlite3.connect(":memory:")
 ```
 ## Choice of visualization library
-Standard python data visualization `matplotlib` is known a nice library for static plots.
+Standard python data visualization `matplotlib` is known as a nice library for static plots.

 For this kind of tutorials interactive plots are more instructive in my opinion.
 A user can hover the mouse all over and receive additional information.

-After some investigation I ended up using `plotly`.
+After some investigation I ended up using `plotly` because of its interactive capabilities.
 The implementation is effortless and it has great documentation.

 An interesting finding was the `dash` library based from `plotly`. `dash` is a dashboarding framework for advanced graphing.
+However `dash` was not used in this experiment.

 ## Rendering notebooks online
 GitHub should be able to render python notebooks in the web browser.
-Unfortunately some libraries that I used broke the rendering.
+Unfortunately some libraries in my project broke the rendering.

 Then I tried [nbviewer from Jupyter](https://nbviewer.jupyter.org) which didn't show the `plotly` charts properly.
 Finally saving the notebook as an `html` file and viewing through nbviewer solved the issue.